SIMRANPREET/My-First-Repo/README.md

 # My-First-Repo
-this is the practice repo for this thing Practice Repo
+this is for creating a branch in gi